-As a tech contractor, general liability insurance might not be at the top of your list of priorities.
-But when something goes wrong, it can protect you from a costly lawsuit.
-Here’s how to get this important policy in four steps.
+As an independent contractor, general liability insurance might not top your list of priorities.
+But when something goes wrong, it can protect you from expensive legal costs.

 1. Apply for general liability insurance online

-Like most other types of insurance, securing general liability insurance for IT or technology contractors starts with an application.
-When you work with TechInsurance, you can apply online and get quotes from top carriers.
+Like most other types of commercial insurance, getting a general liability insurance policy begins with submitting an application.
+When you purchase your policy with TechInsurance, you can apply online and get quotes from multiple carriers.

 Here are a few tips to make the online application process easier:

-- Set aside 15 to 20 minutes to complete the application.
+- Set aside a few minutes to complete the application.

-- Be prepared to provide basic information about your business, including your business address, the square footage of your office space, number of employees, payroll, and revenue.
+- Be ready to provide basic information about your contracting business, including the location and size of your office space, number of employees, payroll, and revenue.

 2. Get help from your insurance agent